BardicDefense/purple-hack/README.md

 to pull the door open as swiftly and quietly as possible.
 Only the strongest character in the party may attempt (representing the party's best efforts).
 On a failure, the party may decide to work with crowbars or other tools to wrench the door open anyway.
-This takes a turn and will trigger a wandering monster check.
+This takes a Turn and will trigger a wandering monster check.

 Locked doors need keys, thieves' tools and someone trained in lockpicking, or a battering ram (or axes).
 Any failed attempt to open a stuck or locked door will